-Article 34: Where natural persons, legal persons and other organizations, in the course of conducting a business activity such as show, a competition, a sale or an auction, undertake to use part or all of the proceeds for a charitable purpose, they shall sign a donor agreement with the charitable organization or other recipient of the gift prior to the commencement of the activity, and shall perform the donation obligation pursuant to that donor agreement, and shall disclose the donation situation publicly.
+Article 34: Where natural persons, legal persons, and other organizations, in the course of conducting a business activity such as a show, a competition, a sale, or an auction, undertake to use part or all of the proceeds for a charitable purpose, they shall sign a donor agreement with the charitable organization or other recipient of the gift prior to the commencement of the activity, and shall perform the donation obligation pursuant to that donor agreement, and shall disclose the donation situation publicly.

 Article 35: Charitable organizations accepting donations shall issue donation receipts to the donors, uniformly printed by or under the supervision of finance departments.
 Donation receipts shall state clearly the donor, the types and amount of assets donated, the name of the charitable organization, the name of the responsible person, the date of the receipt, and other information.
 Where donors are anonymous or decline to accept the donations receipts, charitable organization shall keep relevant records.